OstrovskyIv/Last-Zone-RP/README.md

 # Last-Zone-RP
-Этот сайт - заказ студии по Last Zone RP
+This site is a studio order for Last Zone RP